-White House officials, lawmakers to tour border facility
+Biden taps VP Harris to lead response to border challenges

 Since Biden’s inauguration on Jan.
 20, the U.S. has seen a dramatic spike in the number of people encountered by border officials.
 There were 18,945 family members and 9,297 unaccompanied children encountered in February — an increase of 168% and 63%, respectively, from the month before, according to the Pew Research Center.
 That creates an enormous logistical challenge because children, in particular, require higher standards of care and coordination across agencies.

-Among the reasons for the increase: thousands of Central American migrants already stuck at the border for months and the persistent scourge of gang violence afflicting Northern Triangle countries — Guatemala, Honduras and El Salvador.
+Among the reasons for the increase: thousands of Central American migrants already stuck at the border for months and the persistent scourge of gang violence afflicting Northern Triangle countries.

 Still, the encounters of both unaccompanied minors and families are lower than they were at various points during the Trump administration, including in spring 2019.

 Merchant reported from Houston.
 Lemire reported from New York.
+Associated Press writer Lisa Mascaro in Washington contributed reporting.